Dystheism

 Dystheism (from δυσ-; θεός) is the belief that a god is not wholly good and can even be considered evil.
-Definitions of the term somewhat vary, with one author defining it as "where God decides to become malevolent".
+Definitions of the term somewhat vary, with Dirk J. Human defining it as "where God decides to become malevolent".

 The broad theme of dystheism has existed for millennia, as shown by tricksters found in ethnic religions and by various interpretations of the Supreme Being of monotheistic religions.
 For example, the Abrahamic creator deity is an evil god according to gnostic traditions.